smartclean/smartclean.github.io/docs/reports.md

 To access this service in your [SmartClean Matrix Web Portal](https://www.smartclean.io/matrix/sso), click on the Reports icon that looks like a gear on blue navigation panel towards the left.

-If there are any report controllers available for your Building or Property, they will show up on this page.

 ---

 ![Reports in SmartClean Matrix Web Portal](https://www.smartclean.io/matrix/images/reportsHome.png)

 ---

+If there are any report controllers available for your Building or Property, they will show up on this page.

 Various services in SmartClean Matrix can be configured so that report controllers become available for locations where the service is active.
 The above screenshot shows a report controller for [SmartClean Audits Service](/audits.html) active in a Location of a Facility.

+### Report Types:
 Depending on the service which provides the data, and the intended recipients, this service can create controllers for reports of various types.
 See more at: [Report Types](/reportTypes.html).

 ---

-### Properties of Report controller
+### Properties of a Report controller
 ![See the column headers for the report controllers](https://www.smartclean.io/matrix/images/reportColumnMeanings.png)
 - *Title:* A text used to identify the report
   - Usually includes name and version of the service for which this will create reports.